-Nevertheless a choice was placed before them, as it is
+Nevertheless, a choice was placed before them, as it is

 placed before us now: to accept the “hard sayings” as

 earnestly as we accept the more comforting ones.
 We cannot

 choose which teachings of Christ we will accept any more

 than we can choose what we wish to be real or true.
 We

 must accept all of them or none of them.
+God does not

-Salvation is not a referendum any more than Heaven is a democracy.
+not a referendum any more than Heaven is a democracy.
 The

 they also come into this place of torments”

 our realization that the road they chose was the one that

 by the loss of one loved?”